 There is power in looking seeing.

-Erin Kendrick is a visual artist and arts educator from Jacksonville, Florida.
+Erin Kendrick is an international artist and arts educator from Jacksonville, Florida.
 Her color-rich, acrylic ink-stained works of art and transformative installations seek to inspire a dialogue about contemporary spectatorship and the power of language as it relates to perceptions of and about black women.
-She has exhibited work in museums, galleries and alternative spaces throughout the southeastern United States.
+She has exhibited work in museums, galleries and alternative spaces throughout the United States and abroad.
 After receiving her formal art training at Florida State University (BFA, Studio Art, 1999) and Georgia State University (MFA, Drawing & Painting, 2003), she worked for many years as a Studio Artist and Arts Educator in Atlanta, Georgia.
+Although, she stepped away from the arts for 8 years to run an event design business (E. Street Design Co.), she returned to exhibiting artwork in 2016 with a renewed drive for art making and a new body of work.

 VISUAL ARTIST/TEACHER ARTIST